-Openness of data impacts every aspect of our lives, fostering the creation of brand new products and services.
-Open data are enabling innovative tools and applications, to mention just a few:
+The openness of data impacts every aspect of our lives, fostering the creation of brand new products and services.
+Open data also enable innovative tools and applications, to mention just a few:

 Open Data is powerful but it can become even more powerful if the lack of connectivity and consistent approach to managing these data didn’t bury their enormous potential.
 As Steven Adler, currently a co-chair of the W3C Data on the Web Best Practices Working Group, puts it:

 Linked Open Data (LOD) is about Linked Data principles applied to publishing freely available data on the Web.
-The LOD cloud diagram, available at http://lod-cloud.net, shows the datasets that have been published in Linked Data format since 2007 when enterprises and the government started adopting the Linked Data principles, after the concept of Linked Data as infrastructure for Open Data was introduced.
+The LOD cloud diagram shows the datasets that have been published in Linked Data format since 2007 when enterprises and the government started adopting the Linked Data principles.

 The publicly available data collections that adhere to the Linked Data principles are nearly 600.
-Among the most richly interconnected are DBpedia (the data version of Wikipedia), GeoNames (a data set with more than 7,500,000 geographical features worldwide), LOV (a set of vocabularies to describe Linked Data).
+Among the most richly interconnected are DBpedia (the data version of Wikipedia), GeoNames (a dataset with more than 7,500,000 geographical features worldwide) and LOV (a set of vocabularies describing Linked Data).

-In 2010 Sir Tim Berners-Lee developed a 5-star rating system for publishing data on the Web.
+In 2010, Sir Tim Berners-Lee developed a 5-star rating system for publishing data on the Web.
 The more open and standards compliant data are, the more stars they get.
-The inventor of the World Wide Web created this rating encourage data providers to take the first step towards opening their data and ultimately publishing their data according to the Linked Data principles.
+The inventor of the World Wide Web created this rating to encourage data providers to take the first step towards opening their data and, ultimately, publishing their data according to the Linked Data principles.

-★Available on the web (whatever format) but with an open license, to be Open Data
+★ Available on the web (in whatever format) but with an open license, to be Open Data.

-★★ Available as machine-readable structured data (e.g. excel instead of image of a table)
+★★ Available as machine-readable structured data (e.g., Excel instead of an image of a table).

-★★★★ All the above plus, Use open standards from W3C (RDF and SPARQL) to identify things so that people can point at your stuff
+★★★★ All of the above plus using open standards from W3C (RDF and SPARQL) to identify things so that people can point at your stuff.

-★★★★★ All the above, plus: Link your data to other people’s data to provide context
+★★★★★ All of the above plus links to other people’s data to provide context.

 Cit.
 Jim Handler, Wither OWL

 The social, economic and cultural implications of freely available data are immense.
-They grow even bigger when Open Data becomes 5-star open data (Linked Open Data).
-Businesses are increasingly realizing this very influential combination and have started to represent their data in a uniform, standard compliant way.
+They grow even bigger when Open Data becomes 5-star Open Data (Linked Open Data).
+Businesses are increasingly becoming aware of this effective combination and have started to represent their data in a uniform, standard and compliant way.